craftcms/docs/docs/5.x/system/elements.md

 Each element type supports its own set of _actions_ that can be performed on one or more elements, from an index.
 These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="settings" /> icon in the footer (like _Delete_).

 Actions may be hidden or disabled when they don’t apply to the selection or [source](#sources).

+### In-line Editing

+Click **Edit** at the bottom of any element index to switch into an in-line editor.
+Click **Save** to update any rows that changed, or **Cancel** to return to the read-only mode.

+Not all fields are editable in-line, and some may have simplified controls or interfaces.
+This is best used when the index’s default [columns](#filters-and-columns) include scalar values like text, numbers, and dates.

 ### Exporters